Leica S-E Typ 006 vs Sony A7R

-Both the S-E Typ 006 and the A7R have been discontinued, but can regularly be found used on eBay.
+Both the S-E Typ 006 and the A7R have been discontinued, but can regularly be found used on ebay.
 The A7R was replaced by the Sony A7R II, while the S-E Typ 006 was followed by the Leica S Typ 007.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica S-E Typ 006 or the Sony A7R – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Leica S-E (Typ 006):